Parent of a Future Doctor: Everything You Need to Know

 Letters of recommendation are impartial summaries of your child’s unique skills written by qualified professionals, such as mentors, professors, and physicians, who have taught or worked with your child in the past.
 Since they are written by professionals, they have a big impact on admissions committees.

-Although applicants can submit up to 10, we recommend securing a total of four to five letters of recommendation.
-Three of these must be academic letters written by undergraduate professors—two science and one non-science.
+Although applicants can submit up to 10 letters of recommendation, we recommend securing four to five.
+Three of these must be academic letters written by undergraduate professors, two science and one non-science.
 The two remaining letters should be written by extracurricular supervisors, typically research and clinical experience.

 We recommend four or five because the name of the game is quality over quantity.
 It is imperative that the letters strongly advocate for your child’s skills and character, as a bland or lukewarm letter can completely derail an application.